Navigation: Network & Remote Installation >

 g.
 Edit this new config.txt using NotePad

-•Do not use any other program but NotePad to edit this file
+•Reminder: use only NotePad to edit this file

-h.
-Now run the AyaNova program and confirm you can log in.
+k.
+Run the AyaNova program and log in.

-•Make sure the networked computer selects Network administrator setup
+•Make sure at the networked computer to select Network administrator setup

 •If the local networked computer will also run QBI, or PTI or perform an import, select when installing on that computer those optional AyaNova programs.
 Refer to the QBI Manual or PTI Manual available from the AyaNova download web page if using QBI or PTI.
 Refer to the appropriate ImportExport.csv utility section in this help file if using one of the import utilities.

-•The AyaNovaSetup.exe will "see" that config.txt file and automatically copy it to that computer's AyaNova program directory so no additional configuration is needed on that user's station.
+•The AyaNovaSetup.exe will "see" that config.txt file and automatically copy it to that computer's AyaNova program directory so no additional configuration is needed on that user's computer.

 •The AyaNova installation will place a desktop icon for AyaNova on the desktop as well as in the start menu.

-•You can confirm that AyaNova is configured correctly on the networked computer by logging in on that networked computer, selecting Help -> About AyaNova so that you know that you are correctly connecting to the networked SQL Express configuration
+•You can confirm that AyaNova is configured correctly on the networked computer by logging in on that networked computer, selecting Help -> About AyaNova so that you know that you are correctly connecting to the networked Firebird configuration (screenshot below is an example and may not have the same ip address as you, same database name, nor same password)

 Refer to Network Generator installation steps to install and configure the Event Generator in a network setup if applicable.